Post last updated April 2020.

 On BaseLang’s homepage, they go with a similar angle as mine on this blog.
 They start with a basic idea of how to be conversationally fluent.

-While I don’t 100% agree with this, I do like the angle of “you gotta speak it to learn it”.
+While I don’t 100% agree with this, I do like the angle of “if you wanna learn to speak Spanish, you gotta practice actually speaking Spanish”.

 However, I don’t think that language exchanges are ineffective.
 I think there are ways to do them wrong and do them right, but considering I’ve learned a lot from language exchanges, I think throwing them all away and saying they’re ineffective as a whole is harmful for language learners who might not have other options.